awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

 The following is a YAML template of an AppSpec file for an Amazon ECS deployment with all available options\.
 For information about lifecycle events to use in the `hooks` section, see [AppSpec 'hooks' Section for an Amazon ECS Deployment](reference-appspec-file-structure-hooks.md#appspec-hooks-ecs)\.

 ```
-# This is an appspec.yml template file for use with an Amazon ECS deployment in AWS CodeDeploy.
+# This is an appspec.yml template file for use with an Amazon ECS deployment in CodeDeploy.
 # The lines in this template that start with the hashtag are
 #   comments that can be safely left in the file or
 #   ignored.
 # For help completing this file, see the "AppSpec File Reference" in the
-#   "AWS CodeDeploy User Guide" at
+#   "CodeDeploy User Guide" at
 #   https://docs.aws.amazon.com/codedeploy/latest/userguide/app-spec-ref.html
 version: 0.0
 # In the Resources section, you must specify the following: the Amazon ECS service, task definition name,